hjbhu6/yvertx/core_manual_yeti.md

 ## Deploying a simple verticle

 To deploy a verticle programmatically call the function `yvertx.deployVerticle`.
-The return value of `vertx.deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.
+The return value of `vertx.deployVerticle` is a promise which is fullfilled when the verticle is deploy.
+The value of the promise is the unique id of the deployment.

 To deploy a verticle :

-    yvertx.deployVerticle name config numberOfInstances finishedCallback;
+    prom = yvertx.deployVerticle name config numberOfInstances;

 Ie to deploy one instance of the verticle `server.yeti`

-    _ = yvertx.deployVerticle
+    prom = yvertx.deployVerticle
         "server.yeti"
         {for_json=E()}
-        1
+        1;
-        do: println "finished deploy" done;
+    prom >>-  do: println "finished deploy" done;

 ## Deploying a module programmatically

 Use `deployModule` to deploy a module, for example:

-    yvertx.deployModule name config numberOfInstances finishedCallback;
+    prom = yvertx.deployModule name config numberOfInstances;

 It works like deployVerticle just for modules.
 Please see the modules manual for more information about modules.